-- Have student identification ready. - Nothing is to be on/at one's desk during an exam, except your computer and any approved materials. - Students may be required to use ProctorTrack or other proctoring software. - To ensure fairness to all students, questions will not be answered during exams. - During the exam students can refer to their own notes, the material on the OWL course site as well as online resources such as dictionaries, calculators, or search engines. - Students are not allowed to contact anyone for any assistance during the exam.
-If there are technical problems, the students can contact the OWL Tech Support on the OWL site.
+- Have student identification ready. - Nothing is to be on/at one's desk during an exam, except your computer and any approved materials - Students may be required to use ProctorTrack or other proctoring software. - To ensure fairness to all students, questions will not be answered during exams.

-8. E-mail Policies
+10. E-mail Policies